mruffin/keylime.github.io/_posts/2023-17-10-remote-attestation-blog-part1.markdown

 <h3 style="text-align left; color:#6B98BF;"> What is Secure Boot? </h3>

 Measured boot technologies rely on a RoT, a source that can always be trusted within a cryptographic system.
-The RoT is usually a piece of code or hardware that’s been hardened well enough that it is unlikely to be compromised.
+The RoT is a component that performs one or more security-specific functions, such as measurement, storage, reporting, verification, and/or update.
+It is trusted always to behave in the expected manner, because its misbehavior cannot be detected (such as by measurement) under normal operation.
 The RoT cannot be modified at all or cannot be modified without cryptographic credentials.

 Unified Extended Firmware Interface (UEFI) Secure Boot is a security measure developed to ensure that a device is booted using only software trusted by the Original Equipment Manufacturer (OEM).
 The goal is to prevent malicious software from being loaded and executed early in the boot process.
-During secure boot, the kernel checks if a cryptographic signature, a hash value, on the boot loader matches a pre-loaded value signed by the manufacturer, stored inside the BIOS, that anyone can check using a public key made available.
+During secure boot, the next component is verified by the component before.

 Secure Boot prevents boot if the signature cannot be validated against a certificate enrolled in the bootchain.
 For example if someone changes the kernel to a custom one, it is not signed by the OS vendor.
 This causes the boot to stop because the bootloader couldn't verify the signature.
 The process of checking the kernel's signatures occurs before the OS ever runs.